MaybeCarter/plex-wiki/README.md

 Click `I accept the invitation`.

 You'll be greeted with the "Account Sign in" page.
 If you already have a Plex account, just sign in.
-Otherwise, you can select one of the "Continue with..." options to use a single sign on, or you can press the dark grey `sign up with email` text under the `Sign In` button.
+Otherwise, select one of the "Continue with..." options to use a single sign on, or  click the dark grey `sign up with email` text under the `Sign In` button.

 > Make sure whatever method you use uses the same email that I sent the invite to.
 If you used `Continue with Apple` and chose to hide your email, I need the obfuscated email address (it'll be something like seniors_reprint_00@icloud.com or spender_pet.0o@icloud.com), not your actual iCloud email address.

 ![signup.png](/images/signup.png)

 Once you've signed in, you'll be on the "Manage Library Access" page.
-You should see that you have access to two libraries shared by me (Movies and TV shows).
+You should see that you have access to two libraries shared by me (Movies and TV Shows).

 ![library_access.png](/images/library_access.png)